asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 I'll be showing how to do the same thing (and a little more) than I [my last blog post about mocked APIs](https://alexandrempsantos.com/using-mocked-apis-to-increase-developer-productivity/) but now with `@miragejs/server`.

+If you prefer to be looking at the code while following, [here you have it](https://github.com/asantos00/mirage-increase-developer-productivity)

 ---

 Imagine you want to build a page that lists the posts in your blog.
 You don't have an API but you know how the contract will look like, and you write your _fetching code_.